yochetan/90DaysOfDevOps/2026/day-42/day-42-runners.md

 * A cloud VM (EC2, Utho, or any VPS)

+      selected an EC2 runner

 4) Start the runner — verify it shows as Idle in GitHub

+        yeah, i did and it showed idle.

 Verify: Your runner appears in the Runners list with a green dot.